michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0145.md

 - adj: hard to pin down or identify
 - n: assets that are saleable though not material or physical
 ### Family
+- intangible: intangibility, intangibleness, intangibles, intangibly+
+- intangibility: intangibilities
+- tangibility: tangibilities
-intangible: intangibility, intangibleness, intangibles, intangibly+;intangibility: intangibilities;tangibility: tangibilities;tangible: intangible, tangibility, tangibleness, tangibly
+- tangible: intangible, tangibility, tangibleness, tangibly
 ### Examples
 - Those are the intangibles that help build a football player.
 - What was diverse about them lay in intangibles: personality, moral compass, I.Q. — all hard to read in a formal portrait.